ipspace/sloveniahiking/content/posts/mlacca/index.en.md

 But here's another snag: the varying temperatures aren't exactly great if you're trying to freeze a waterfall.
 Also, some of those waterfalls that managed to get frozen tend to be under steep slopes.
 Avalanche anyone?

 Don't despair; there's a solution.
-Pavel Skumavc has been turning the [Mlačca gorge](https://lednoplezanje.com/en/ice-climbing/) into an artificial ice-climbing area for decades and manages to build fantastic ice sculptures almost every year.
+Pavel Skumavc has been turning the [Mlačca gorge](https://lednoplezanje.com/en/ice-climbing/) into an ice-climbing area for decades and manages to build fantastic ice sculptures almost every year.
 Contact him to check the ice conditions, pick up your crampons and ice axes, and spend a wonderful day trying out something you never dared to dream about.

 {{<button href="https://lednoplezanje.com/en/ice-climbing/" text="Explore">}}